 This choice is optional; any town that plans to continue with a floor meeting must do so in compliance with the relevant health and safety guidance from the CDC, VT Department of Health, the Agency of Commerce and Community Development, and the Secretary of State’s office.
 Note that if the legislative body votes to use Australian ballot, an informational hearing will be required pursuant to 17 V.S.A. § 2680(g); because the Open Meeting Law applies to this informational hearing, it can be a remote hearing per Act 92.
 See our Remote Public Meeting Toolkit for guidance.
 We have also developed an Australian Ballot Info Sheet for those new to this form of voting which can be found in the Resources below.

 The Municipal Assistance Center (MAC) maintains a comprehensive set of town meeting resources including general information, models and templates, and FAQs on a variety of town meeting topics.
 Please refer to our downloadable town meeting resources at the bottom of this page.
 We are also available to assist town officials with any town meeting related questions regarding their roles and responsibilities.
 Email us at firstname.lastname@example.org or call 1-800-649-7915.
 Please contact as soon as possible during this busy time of year.

-If you are looking for general information on elections, election results, or running for local office, please visit the Vermont Secretary of State’s Office, Elections Division's website.
+If you are looking for general information on elections, election results, or running for local office, please call 802-828-2363 or visit the Vermont Secretary of State’s Office, Elections Division's website.